Galaxy Deblending using Residual Dense Neural networks: Neural Network Architecture and Training

-Figure~\ref{fig:rdn} shows the architecture of the RDN, starting with a shallow feature extraction net (SFTNet), which includes two convolutional layers that extract features from the input.
-The SFTNet is followed by the main component of the RDN, namely the residual dense blocks (RDBs).
+FIG.~\ref{fig:rdn} shows the architecture of the deblender in our framework.
+It starts with a shallow feature extractor, which includes two convolutional layers.
+Following this is the main component of the RDN, namely the residual dense blocks (RDBs).
 Each RDB contains $C$ convolutional layers with a ReLU activation function.
-The layers in the RDB are densely connected, which means the feature maps from all the preceding layers of the current RDB as well as the output from the preceding RDB will be the input of the current convolutional layer.
-The feature maps from the convolutional layers in the current RDB and the preceding RDB are also concatenated as a local feature fusion, followed by a $1\times1$ convolutional layer.
-At the end of an RDB, there is a local residual step by the addition of the output from the previous RDB.
-Following $D$ RDBs, where $D$ denotes the number of RDBs, is a global feature fusion where, similar to the local feature fusion, the features from all the RDBs will be concatenated and then passed to a $1\times1$ convolutional layer.
-The last step before the up-sampling net is global residual learning, referring to an addition between the current features and the features from the first convolutional layer in SFTNet.
-The efficient sub-pixel convolutional neural network (ESPCN) followed by a convolutional layer forms the up-sampling net.
-Since the RDN in our framework is used for deblending, the output image will have the same size as the input image.
-During training, the RDN will take noisy blended images as input and predict noiseless images with a single galaxy. $\ell_1$-norm is used to compute the difference between the output of the RDN and the ground truth, thus the loss function for RDN is written:
+The layers in the RDB are densely connected to make better use of the local features.
+The deblender contains $D$ RDBs in total.
+An advantage of the original RDN is the design of feature fusion and residual learning in multiple levels, i.e. locally within each RDB and globally among different RDBs, which will extract hierarchical features and provide the full usage of feature information.
+For the galaxy deblending problem in which the input images are likely to be overlapped blended galaxies with noise, the existence of those direct and dense connections for the features will help to preserve the detailed morphology and color information of the galaxies during deblending and will lead to recovering better, the pertinent galaxy.
+The efficient sub-pixel convolutional neural network (ESPCN) followed by a convolutional layer forms the up-sampling net in the RDN.
+Since the model in our framework is used for deblending, the output image will have the same size as the input image.
+Therefore, the scale factor in the deblender is set to be $1$.
+During training, the deblender will take the noisy blended images as the input and output noiseless images with a single galaxy.
+In order to avoid confusing the deblender, we train the model to output the brightest galaxy in the input image all the time. $\ell_1$-norm is used to compute the difference between the prediction of the deblender and the ground truth, thus the loss function for the deblender is written as:

-where $I$ is the input noisy blended image and $f_{\theta}(I)$ is the output of the RDN with $\theta$ referring to the parameters in the model. $I_{GT}$ denotes the ground truth image, which is a noiseless image with the brightest galaxy.
+where $I$ is the input noisy blended image and $f_{\theta}(I)$ is the output of the RDN with $\theta$ referring to the parameters in the model. $I_{GT}$ denotes the ground truth image, which is a noiseless image containing the brightest galaxy.